 Culture Kings ran two separate Messenger ad campaigns over a four-week span.
-Customers were sent one sponsored message personalized with their name, emphasizing the current promotion.
+Customers were sent one Sponsored message to the Messenger inbox personalized with their name, emphasizing the current promotion.
 The “Shop Now” call-to-action button linked to Culture Kings’ website, where people could browse and buy.

 - 3X higher click-through rates.